streamlit/docs/content/kb/tutorials/databases/snowflake.md

 client_session_keep_alive = true
 ```

-If you created the database from the previous step, the names of your database and schema are `PETS` and `PUBLIC`, respectively. **Streamlit will also use Snowflake config and credentials from a [snowsql config file](https://docs.snowflake.com/en/user-guide/snowsql-config#snowsql-config-file) if available.**
+If you created the database from the previous step, the names of your database and schema are `PETS` and `PUBLIC`, respectively. **Streamlit will also use Snowflake config and credentials from a [SnowSQL config file](https://docs.snowflake.com/en/user-guide/snowsql-config#snowsql-config-file) if available.**

 <Important>